marcelmaatkamp/docker-applications/gnuradio/soapy/README.md

-# SOAPYREMOTE for CubeSDR
+# SOAPYREMOTE for CubicSDR

 On the computer with the dongle:
 ```
 $ docker-compose up
 ```

-On the computer with CubeSDR start CubeSDR and it will automatically find the dongle
+On the computer with CubicSDR start CubicSDR and it will automatically find the dongle